libra-php/stellar-router/README.md

 # StellarRouter
 [![PHP Composer](https://github.com/libra-php/stellar-router/actions/workflows/php.yml/badge.svg?branch=main)](https://github.com/libra-php/stellar-router/actions/workflows/php.yml)

-💫 StellarRouter is a PHP library that provides a powerful attribute-based router for mapping HTTP requests to request handlers 🚀
+🌜 StellarRouter is a PHP library that provides a powerful attribute-based router for mapping HTTP requests to request handlers.

-- Currently under development 👷
+🌟 Why settle for an ordinary router when you can have a celestial navigator?
+StellarRouter will guide your PHP applications through the vast universe of routes with utmost precision and cosmic speed.

+🚀 Join the StellarRouter Revolution today and witness your PHP applications reach for the stars!
+Let's navigate the routing galaxy together!

+👷 *Currently under development*

 ### Features
 - [x] Easy to use